iiijjjii/zsw.ca/about/steve.md

 company](http://ellwoodepps.com), helping them automate certain tasks.

-I have many years of experience working with computer hardware, Linux, networks and bash.
+I have many years of experience working with computer hardware, Linux, networks and bash scripting.
 I have good brainstorming skills.
 I have a knack for whittling problems to their core, and designing simple, common sense solutions.
 I am comfortable in small groups, engaging and motivating, with a strong sense of direction and persistence to meet goals.
 In my free time I enjoy playing ultimate, talking with my wife, and entertaining our two dogs.

-#####Personal
+##### Personal
 * Co-founder of Internet service provider porchlight.ca
 * Directed company from basement to $2.3 million annual sales
-* Persistent, goal oriented, knack for simplicity
+* Persistent, goal oriented, practical knack for simplicity

-#####Technical
+##### Technical
+* network administration
 * bash, awk and cli utilities
 * Arch Linux
-* network administration
-* arm/mips processor (nmt, openwrt, N900)
 * IRC, RSS, mailing lists

-#####Interests
+##### Interests
-* fitness - diet, cardio and weights
+* fitness -- diet, cardio and weights
-* ultimate
+* ultimate, yoga
 * leafs, mma, raptors, jays, nfl
+* archer, game of thrones, documentaries
 * statistics and automation
-* sushi
+* sushi, tex-mex